Healthy Eating and Physical Activity

 (There are links on this page to inspire you on what to provide your child for lunch)

-·Children who attend preschool all day have the option to purchase a hot dinner at the cost of £2.30 Please inform and pay at the main reception one week in advance if you would like your child to be provided with a school dinner.
+·Children who attend preschool all day have the option to purchase a hot dinner at the cost of £2.30 Please see the following website for menus and payment options.

 ·To help us achieve the children’s recommended activity levels of 180 minutes daily, you could encourage your child to walk or ride to school where possible, even if this is only part of the way.